Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Do I need a cast iron skillet?

-Delicious served still warm from the oven, this Irish Soda Bread is even better the next day grilled or toasted with butter.
+Perfect served hot from the oven, this Irish Soda Bread is even better the next day grilled or toasted with butter.
 For a savoury take, try my Irish Soda Bread with Aged Cheddar!

 Try these Cranberry Orange Scones or this No-Knead Cranberry Walnut Artisan Bread next.